Manage the expiration of points in your loyalty program with Synerise

 • and client.activatePromotion deleting points used on rewards.

-1. Aggregates summing points per event type (both adding and consuming points).
+1. Aggregates summing points per event type

 Obraz zawierający tekstOpis wygenerowany automatycznie

-We build an optional expression summing the same types of aggregates that may look like the example presented below.
+Build an optional expression summing the same types of aggregates that may look like the example presented below.It consists of the sum of three elements – points for registration, points earned from transactions, and points for upcharging events.

 Obraz zawierający tekstOpis wygenerowany automatycznie

-5. Expression calculating current points balance.
+5. Expression calculating current point balance

 Obraz zawierający tekstOpis wygenerowany automatycznie

-6. Expression calculating points to expire.
+6. Expression calculating points to expire

 Obraz zawierający tekstOpis wygenerowany automatycznie

-This expression is based on a condition that if a number of points gathered until expiring points day comes – expression from point C (including this day’s points, in our case, everything until 6 months ago) is equal to or lower than the number of points spent/lost from point B (expression ), then we assume all gained points were redeemed and we have nothing to expire (expression returns 0).
-If not, we subtract points redeemed/expired from points gathered and return the result which equals the number of points to expire.
+This expression is based on the condition that if the number of points gathered before the day of points expiration and the expression summing up aggregates with all lost points—including this day’s points, in our case, everything until 6 months ago (expression from step 3) is equal to or lower than the number of points spent/lost (expression from step 3), then we assume all gained points were redeemed.
+We have nothing to expire - the expression returns 0.

-7. Segment of users that have points to expire.
+7. Segment of users that have points to expire

-8. Automation workflow coordinating the whole process.
+8. Automation workflow coordinating the whole process

 What is more, the event block in this process should be built as follows: